apache/mynewt-site/docs/newt/command_list/newt_target.md

 export  | newt target export my_target | Export only target named 'my_target' and print it to standard output on the screen. import | newt target import ex_tgt_1 < exported_targets.txt | Imports the target configuration for 'ex_tgt_1' in 'exported_targets.txt'. import | newt target import -a < in_targets.txt | Imports all the targets specified in the file named `in_targets.txt`.
+A sample file is shown after this table. import | newt target import test3 | Awaits all the configuration variables for a target named 'test3'.
+This allows you to define all the attributes in one shot e.g. by cutting and pasting the contents of `in_targets.txt` file shown at the bottom of this page.
-A sample file is shown after this table. size   | newt target size blink_nordic | Inspects and lists the RAM and Flash memory use by each component (object files and libraries) of the target. download  | newt target -v -lVERBOSE download blinky | Downloads `blinky.elf.bin` to the hardware in verbose mode with logging turned on at VERBOSE level. debug | newt target debug blinky  | Downloads `blinky.elf.bin` to the hardware, opens up a gdb session with `blinky.elf` in the terminal, and halts for further input in gdb.
+size   | newt target size blink_nordic | Inspects and lists the RAM and Flash memory use by each component (object files and libraries) of the target. download  | newt target -v -lVERBOSE download blinky | Downloads `blinky.elf.bin` to the hardware in verbose mode with logging turned on at VERBOSE level. debug | newt target debug blinky  | Downloads `blinky.elf.bin` to the hardware, opens up a gdb session with `blinky.elf` in the terminal, and halts for further input in gdb.